Raunak-Sarmacharya/kcn-seniors-docs/docs/volunteer-system-overview.md

 **For Volunteers:**
-1. Ensure your profile includes relevant skill tags
+1. Ensure the profile includes relevant skill tags
 2. Monitor your email for task notifications
 3. Respond promptly to task assignments
 4. Update task status upon completion

 **For Members:**
 1. Contact administrators for service requests
-2. Provide detailed information about your needs
+2. Provide detailed information about the needs
 3. Be available for volunteer coordination
 4. Provide feedback on completed services